Panangad, Kochi: Hospital

-Also primary government health clinic is located nearby post office about 300 meters away from main road.
+Also, primary government health clinic is located nearby post office about 300 meters away from main road.
 There are few private hospitals and clinics in and around the village itself.
-Also one of the well known Tertiary hospital V.P.S Lakeshore Hospital is located about a kilometer away from periphery, hence health is never a problem around here.
+Also, one of the well-known Tertiary hospital V.P.S Lakeshore Hospital is located about a kilometer away from periphery, hence health is never a problem around here.

 VPS Lakeshore Hospital

-VPS Lakeshore is a multi super-speciality Hospital in Kochi, Kerala.
+VPS Lakeshore is a multi-super-speciality Hospital in Kochi, Kerala.
 Lakeshore Hospital and Research Centre Ltd was registered as a public limited company in 1996 and started functioning as a multi-specialty hospital in January 2003.
 The hospital is accredited by the National Accreditation Board for Hospitals & Healthcare Providers (NABH) and has 43 intensive care units and 10 operation theatres.
-It is one of the largest tertiary care hospital in the state and is managed by VPS Healthcare, which took over the management from Philip Augustine in April 2016.
+It is one of the largest tertiary care hospitals in the state and is managed by VPS Healthcare, which took over the management from Philip Augustine in April 2016.
 It has air, water and surface ambulance services which was listed by the Limca Book of Records in 2004.
 Besides medical care, it also conducts several post graduate programs accredited by the Diplomate of National Board.
 The centre is planning an expansion of its facilities by adding 200,000 sq. ft. to house oncology, cardiology and gastroenterology departments which are on its final stages of construction and are to be opened by the mid-2018.

 Law and Order

-Panangad Police Station is located at the periphery of panangad village and officers are always available for help at any time and night time patrols are also seen during festival times.
+Panangad Police Station is located at the periphery of panangad village and officers are always available for help at any time and has routine nighttime patrols.